mikmtd/gdsc_ReadMe_test/READMEgdsc編集中.md

 The Genomics of Drug Sensitivity in Cancer (GDSC) database is a large-scale resource that compiles genetic and pharmacological information regarding drug sensitivity in cancer cell lines.

-## GDSC Conversion with RDF-config
+## gdsc Conversion with RDF-config

 ### RDF config (senbero)